DominikHorn/ASN1Parser/README.md

 Safety first ASN.1 parsing in Swift.

 ## Documentation
-You may find precompiled static site documentation hosted [here](https://dominikhorn.github.io/ASN1Parser/documentation/asn1parser/).
-Alternatively, you may import `ASN1Parser.docc` into Xcode, preview locally using `preview-doc.sh` or build the static site on your own using `gen-doc.sh`.
+You may import `ASN1Parser.docc` into Xcode, preview locally using `preview-doc.sh` or build a static site doc on your own using `gen-doc.sh`.
+Note that this static site sadly not hostable via github pages due to its case sensitivity.

 ### Quick Start
 Given the a DER encoded ASN.1 representation of a public key, for example as found in `.pem` files: